Niyati-Saxena/Cognizant-DN-FSE-6389984/Week1/Data_Structures_and_Algorithms/ex2_E_Commerce_Platform/Asymptotic_Notation.md

 # Most Suitable Algorithm
 For our E-Commerce Platform the most suitble will be a *BINARY SEARCH* :  <br>
--> Attributes like ProductID & ProductName can be soted easily. <br>
+-> Attributes like ProductID & ProductName can be sorted easily. <br>
-->
+-> Optimal TC - O(logn) faster than linear TC O(n). <br>
+-> Suitable for platforms with large datasets like in our case thousands of products. <br>